-Ocean engineering Ph.D. programs are not available at every university, but Florida Tech offers a diverse program built on a multidisciplinary approach to many disciplines in engineering.
-In fact, it is one of the only ocean engineering doctorate programs with training in ocean engineering, naval architecture, oceanography, meteorology, environmental science and coastal management.
+PhD programs in ocean engineering are not available at every university, but Florida Tech offers a diverse program built on a multidisciplinary approach that includes many sub-fields in engineering.
+In fact, it is one of the only ocean engineering doctorate programs that includes training in ocean engineering, naval architecture, oceanography, meteorology, environmental science, and coastal management.

-Florida Tech's ocean engineering Ph.D. program provides everything you'd expect from a large university in a more intimate, focused environment where professors mentor students, class sizes are small and there is an opportunity for hands-on research in some of the most diverse coastal environments in the world.
+Florida Tech’s ocean engineering PhD program provides everything you would expect from a large university in a more intimate, focused environment, where professors mentor students, class sizes are small, and there is opportunity for hands-on research in some of the most diverse coastal environments in the world.

 - 45th Weather Squadron of the United States Air Force